 And what about the reaction of the man who was freed from his torment?
-No longer able to live in the tombs yet still feared and shunned by those who knew him, what was his life like?
-He begged to be allowed to go with Jesus and the disciples, but was instead given orders to head out on his own to tell the story.
+No longer able to live in the tombs yet still feared and shunned by those who knew him, what was his life like - in a word, ruined!
+Understandably he begged to be allowed to go with Jesus and the disciples, but was instead given orders to head out on his own to tell the story.
 He was now truly free, and it must have been terrifying and even painful, because true freedom often is.

-True freedom is often difficult, and painful, for both the one freed and those around them.
+True freedom is often difficult, and painful, and frightening for both the one freed and those around them.
 One of the clearest examples of this is that of the Healing and Reconciliation process between the First Nations Peoples of Canada and the rest of Canadians.
-The Healing and Reconciliation Commission finally got underway this past week, and the painful process of people being able to tell their stories of being abused in Residential Schools has begun.
-It is painful also for those who have the courage to listen, for it is not easy to hear that what was intended to be helpful was instead harmful, sometimes deliberately and other times through sheer oblivion.
+The Healing and Reconciliation Commission has been underway for some three years now, and the painful process of people being able to tell their stories of being abused in Residential Schools has only just begun.
+It is painful for those telling their stories and also for those who have the courage to listen, for it is not easy to hear that what was intended to be helpful was instead harmful, sometimes deliberately and other times through sheer obliviousness.
 However, the truth needs to be told, the truth needs to be heard, and more importantly the truth needs to be seen to be heard - recall other words from our Jesus who also said, "the truth will set you free."
 Only when the truth is told, and heard, will there be true freedom from these demons of Canada's past.